tomatolog/manticore/doc/sphinx.rst

     "chunk_separator":
     A string to insert between snippet chunks (passages).
-Default is "Â&nbsp;...Â&nbsp;".
+Default is "Â ...Â ".